 - Keep your messages brief, to the point, and avoid repetition.
 Time is a valuable commodity for everyone.

 - Write right—know your subject and think before you type anything.
 You should always proofread, edit, and use spell check before you click Send or Submit.

 - Avoid using acronyms (IMO) and emoticons ( :) ).
 Your online postings, no matter the length, are official course communications and should be treated as such.
 If you wouldn’t write it on a test or in a paper, don’t post it online.

 - Protect your privacy.
 Do not e-mail or post any information you do not want others to know.

 - Don’t suffer in silence.
 If you need help or have questions about your course work, ask your instructor.

 - Increase the knowledge of the IU Southeast online community and share what you know.
 Everyone is here to learn.
 Speak up!

-Remember: Never wait until the last minute to complete an assignment - a technical problem on your end will never gain you extra time to complete an assignment.
+Remember: Never wait until the last minute to complete an assignment—a technical problem on your end will never gain you extra time to complete it.